You don’t really need a recipe for minestrone, so think of this chicken version with pesto as more of a guideline.

 No bean in my cupboard escapes candidacy for the soup (except maybe black beans).
-I call for cannellini beans in today’s recipe, but chickpeas, kidney beans, cranberry or navy beans are all good options.
+I call for cannellini beans in today's recipe, but chickpeas, kidney beans, cranberry or navy beans are all good options for minestrone.

 The same is true for the pasta.
-I used small shells, but any small shaped pasta will lend the soup a thick and hearty texture.
+I used small shells, but any small shaped pasta will lend the minestrone a thick and hearty texture.

 I am, however, highly opinionated about canned tomatoes.
 It would be easy enough to use any random can of diced tomatoes, but I always prefer to use canned whole San Marzano tomatoes.